On joins of a clique and a co-clique as star complements in regular graphs: Introduction

-Let $\mu$ be an eigenvalue of $G$ with $m(\mu)=k$.
-A {\it star set} for $\mu$ in $G$ is a subset $X\subset V(G)$ such that $|X|=k$ and $\mu$ is not an eigenvalue of $G-X$.
-In this situation, $H=G-X$ is called the corresponding {\it star complement} for $\mu$.
-In particular, if $U\subsetneq X$, then $X\backslash U$ is a star set for $\mu$ in $G\backslash U$ (see Lemma \ref{lem-7}).
-Thus $G\backslash U$ also has $H$ as a star complement for $\mu$.
-Furthermore, if $G$ has $H$ as a star complement for $\mu$, and $G$ is not a proper induced subgraph of some other graph having $H$ as a star complement for $\mu$, then $G$ is called a {\it maximal graph}.
-It is well known that star set and star complement exist for any eigenvalue of a graph.
-The basic properties of star set and star complement are presented in Chapter 7 of \cite{DC} and Chapter $5$ of \cite{Cvet}.
+If $\mu$ is an eigenvalue of (the adjacency matrix $A(G)$ of) a finite simple graph $G$ with multiplicity $k$, then a \textit{star complement} for $\mu$ in $G$ is the induced subgraph $G-X$ such that $|X|=k$ and $\mu$ is not an eigenvalue of $G-X$.
+In this situation $X$ is called a \textit{star set} for $\mu$ in $G$.
+The main properties of star complements can be found in \cite[Chapter~5]{Cvet}.

-The graphs with prescribed graph as a star complement have been investigated in the previous literatures \cite{NE,Cvet1,Rame,Rowlinson1,Rowlinson2,Stan,Zoran,Peter1,Peter2,Zoran1}.
-In 1999, Jackon and Rowlinson \cite{PS} characterized the regular graphs with $K_{2,5}$ as a star complement.
-In 2015, Asgharsharghi and Kiani \cite{LA} characterized the regular graphs with the complete tripartite graph $K_{r,r,r}$ as a star complement.
-In 2018, Yuan et al. \cite{Wang1} determined the maximal graphs with the star $K_{1,t}$ as a star complement for $-2$ and also described the regular graphs with the complete bipartite $K_{2,t}$ $(t\geq 2)$ as a star complement for some eigenvalue $\mu$.
+Graphs with prescribed star complements have been extensively studied in \cite{NE,Cvet1,Rame,Rowlinson2,Peter1,Peter2,Rowlinson,Zoran}.
+In particular, Jackon and Rowlinson~\cite{PS} characterized regular graphs with the complete bipartite graph $K_{2,5}$ as a star complement, Asgharsharghi and Kiani~\cite{LA} characterized regular graphs with the complete tripartite graph $K_{r,r,r}$ as a star complement, Yuan et al.~\cite{Wang1} determined maximal graphs with $K_{1,t}$ in the role of a star complement for $\mu=-2$ and also described regular graphs with the complete bipartite $K_{2,t}$ graph as a star complement for any eigenvalue.
+Trees and complete graphs as star complements for $1$ as the second largest eigenvalue are characterized by Stani\' c \cite{Stan}.

-Note that $K_s\nabla tK_1$ $ (s,t\geq 2)$ is isomorphic to the complete multipartite graph $\overline{sK_1\cup K_t}$.
-In recent years, the graphs with $K_s\nabla tK_1$ as a star complement have attracted frequent attentions.
-For $s=1$, Rowlinson and Tayfeh-Rezaie \cite{Rowlinson} described all regular graphs with $K_{1,t}$ $(t\geq2)$ as a star complement.
-For $s=2$, Yuan, Chen and Liu \cite{Yuan } described the graphs with $K_{1,1,t}$ as a star complement.
-For $s=3$, Wang, Yuan and Liu \cite{Wang} discussed the regular graph with $K_{1,1,1,t}$ as a star complement.
-Also, they determined all regular graphs with $K_s\nabla K_1\cong K_{s+1}$ as a star complement and all regular graphs with $K_s\nabla tK_1$ $(s,t\geq 2)$ as a star complement for some main eigenvalue.
-Therefore, it remains to consider the case $s,t\geq2$ for the non-main eigenvalues which was raised in the following conjecture.
+We use $K_n$ and $nK_1$ to denote the clique (i.e.~the complete graph) and the co-clique (the graph without edges) of order $n$, respectively.
+The disjoint union of the graphs $G$ and $H$ is denoted by $G\cup H$.
+The join $G\nabla H$ is obtained by inserting an edge between every vertex of $G$ and every vertex of $H$.
+The complement of $G$ is denoted by $\overline{G}$.
+For the remaining terminology and notation, we refer the reader to \cite{Cvet,Zoran}.